-"Provincial orders and the City bylaw on physical distancing remain in effect, requiring people who are not from the same household to maintain a physical distance of two metres in a park or public square.
+"Provincial emergency orders and the City’s physical distancing by-law remain in effect.
+Under the City by-law, people who are not from the same household or the same social circle must maintain a physical distance of two metres apart in a park or public square.

 Read full details on COVID-19: Changes to City of Toronto Services.

 Also please note that while the Humber Arboretum's trails and natural areas remain open, they will not be maintained until further notice.
 Please use your discretion, as you are entering at your own risk.